Home Compare IMCD.AS vs RPM

 IMCD N.V. vs RPM International: Which Stock Looks Stronger in 2026?

-RPM International holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+RPM International holds the cleaner structural position, with the lead spread across growth and profitability.
 IMCD does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (IMCD.AS: STOXX 600, RPM: Russell 1000).